happyDemon/dataTable/guide/notePad-table/index.md

 grids will generate your table's HTML, the javascript required to initialise the table and handle the ajax request to fill, order and paginate the table.

+##Getting started
+An example implementation has been provided as a controller which has 3 actions;

+- The table action that renders the table's HTML (the example does not directly include the JS file)
+- The js action that renders the javascript needed to setup and initialise the dataTable
+- The fill_table action that handles ajax requests which fills and sorts data for the dataTable.

+All that's left to do is for you to extend the *NotePad_Table* controller, set up your first table in the *_setup_table* method that's abstract and change this module's init.php to handle the routing.

 ##Caching

 Since grids is a generator, you'll probably want to cache its results so it doesn't run every time a request is sent.